Obstructive sleep apnea: Epidemiology

 Bradley TD, Logan AG, Kimoff RJ, et al. Continuous positive airway pressure for central sleep apnea and heart failure.
 N Engl J Med 2005; 353:2025-33.
 The oft-cited, randomized CANPAP study of 258 patients found use of CPAP in patients with CHF and Cheyne-Stokes Respirations did not improve mortality.
 Some believe the lack of benefit compared to previous studies is due to advances in CHF treatment with beta blockers.

-Cowie MR, Woehrle H, Wegscheider K, et al. Adaptive servo-ventilation for central sleep apnea in systolic heart failure.
+Cowie MR, Woehrle H, Wegscheider K, et al. Adaptive servo-ventilation for central sleep apnea in systolic heart failure (SERVE-HF).
 New Engl J Med 2015; 373:1095-1105.
-A randomized trial of guideline based medical care with and without ASV in patients with depressed EF, AHI> 15 and predominance of central apneas.
-There was no significant difference in composite of death from any cause, lifesaving cardiovascular intervention or unplanned hospitalization for worsening heart failure.
-There was, however, a significant increase in both all cause and cardiovascular mortality in the ASV group.
-This unexpected finding has been cause for reassessing the previously rapid growth of ASV for treatment of this population.
+A randomized trial of guideline based medical care with and without ASV in patients with EF< 45%, AHI> 15/hr and predominance of central apneas.
+There was no significant difference in the time to death, lifesaving cardiovascular intervention or unplanned hospitalization for worsening heart failure.
+There was, however, a significant increase in both all-cause and cardiovascular mortality in the ASV group.
+This unexpected finding has led to reassessment of ASV and a recommendation against ASV in patients with LVEF < 45%.

 Mokhlesi B, Masa JF, Brozek JL, et al. Evaluation and management of obesity hypoventilation syndrome.
 An official American Thoracic Society clinical practice guideline.
 Am J Respir Crit Care Med.
 2019; 200:e6-e24.
 This article reviews the current evidence supporting different modes of positive airway pressure therapy used in managing individuals with OHS and includes a recommendation for CPAP as firs-tline treatment rather than noninvasive ventilation in stable OHS patients with concomitant severe OSA.